lumeland/lume.land/docs/core/concepts.md

 ## Includes

-Are files that are loaded by the pages, for example the layouts or templates.
+Are files loaded by the pages, for example the layouts or templates.
 By default, they are placed in the `_includes` folder but you can configure it.

 ```ts
 // Save the layouts files of nunjucks in the "/njk/" directory